-That people around the world have recognized the good common sense and economic value of using free photons, wind, wave power, and geothermal energy as the next evolutionary step in mass distribution of electricity across the world, in developed and underdeveloped countries, should be abundantly obvious to all.
+The use of free photons, wind, wave power and geothermal energy as the next evolutionary step in mass distribution of electricity across the world, in developed and undeveloped countries should be abundantly obvious to all.
+It costs less in money, and it costs vastly less to the environment.

 Seeing the destruction of the dinosaur age of oil